The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Classical therapy:

-- Behavioral programs: B.conditional behavior (operant-conditioning / discrete-trial therapies)
+- Behavioral programs: B.conditional behavior (operant-conditioning/discrete-trial therapies)

-- Pharmacological:
+- Pharmacologically:

 - Trileptal (antiepileptic drug oxcarbazepine)